 Swiss Remote DX Amateur Radio Station at 1'660m

 Frederic (HB9CQK) and me are working on a Swiss mountain remote DX-Station project since Sept.
 2018.
-We have many challenges such as strong wind, ice, thunderstorms, snowfall, big temperature differences, Windows 10 update, etc., but I'am happy to report that we have managed to carry out the first few QSO's from this incredible location with our 14-element OptiBeam and the HyEndFed 8 wire-antenna.
+We have many challenges such as strong wind, ice, thunderstorms, snowfall, big temperature differences, Windows 10 updates, etc., but I'am happy to report that we have managed to carry out the first few QSO's from this incredible location with our 14-element OptiBeam and the HyEndFed 8 wire-antenna.

 Goal of the solution